Christmas Comes Early to Crosby with Dickensian Charm

 Trained as a painter, Greenaway’s films can be considered as a series of “Still Lifes”, with homage to the Dutch Masters of the Golden Age - Frans Hals and Vermeer both featured in the film clips shown.
 To understand Greenaway’s influence, we are invited to view right up close and decipher the hidden symbolisms in the still life paintings of the period: the broken goblet, the decaying fruit.
 Amidst the abundance and opulence is a message on the impermanence and chaos of life, a kind of “spectacular decay”.
 The underlying themes of Virtuosity, Vanitas and Symbolism of the Dutch paintings of this period were prompted by the greed, moral decay and decadence of a society that had been gorging on the spoils of empire, class and status.

 Adopting these themes, Greenaway’s preoccupation is not about the narrative but a graphic and visual exposition on life’s excesses, conspicuous consumption in contemporary society.
 We are given an almost forensic examination of Greenaway’s films and decoded the recurring themes of life, death and decay, including a time lapse decaying crocodile from “A Zed and Two Noughts”.
-Frame by frame with a clip from “The Cook, The Thief, His Wife and Her Lover”, Morrison skilfully connects the imagery of whole cinematic scene to the painting by Frans Hals of The Banquet of the officers of the St George Militia Company (1616) hanging in the background of the set.
+Frame by frame with a clip from “The Cook, The Thief, His Wife and Her Lover”, Morrison skilfully connects the imagery of the whole cinematic scene to the painting by Frans Hals of The Banquet of the officers of the St George Militia Company (1616) hanging in the background of the set.
 The colour red bleeds across this dining room scene.
 The waiting staff appear in the same scarlet uniform as the officers of the militia company.
 In front of the sumptuous dining table, gluttony and greed are in action beneath the veiled guise of democracy, signifying a “crisis in authority”.
 This, Morrison asserts, is Greenaway’s comment on Thatcherism of 1980s Britain where consumption, greed and philistinism rule the morals of the day.

 Greenaway has been described by his critics as a “cultural omnivore who eats with his mouth open” and giving his audience “visual indigestion”.
 Despite the provocations and complications of Greenaway, the lecture was delivered with a clear map, absorbing analysis, as well as a good dose of humour to whet our appetite for Greenaway without the indigestion!